-There are a few more powerful options here, including the InactivitySensor we talked about earlier, plus a Scroll Trigger which helps you to display targeted campaigns to visitors who are already interested in what you have to offer.
+There are a few more options here, including the InactivitySensor we talked about earlier, plus a Scroll Trigger, which helps you to display targeted campaigns to visitors who are already interested in what you have to offer.

-Now let’s take a look at what happens AFTER your visitors convert…
+Now that we’ve seen targeting and trigger features for both companies, let’s take a look at what happens AFTER your visitors convert…

 Success Message Comparison

 What do your visitors see after they submit their email address or click an OptinMonster campaign?

 The moment after a visitor subscribes is a huge opportunity.
 At this point, they’ve already shown interest in what you have to offer, and they’re ready to take the next step.

 With the right success message, you can take advantage of that opportunity to deepen that new relationship even more.

 So, what kind of success message options do Sumo and OptinMonster give you so you can take advantage of this opportunity?